GMAT Canada Registration - Information for Canadian Test Registrants

 The Graduate Management Admission Test fee is $250 US.
 This fee is subject to the current exchange rate, and applicable federal and provincial taxes.

 All payments must be in full, including applicable taxes, and should be addressed to "Pearson-VUE-GMAT".
+Payment by cheque must be payable in USD and drawn on banks located in the US.

 |Rescheduling your GMAT appointment|